Learning-Based Video Coding with Joint Deep Compression and Enhancement: Introduction

 The learning-based video codecs utilize the deep neural networks to imitate the motion estimation (ME), motion compensation (MC), residual compression and video reconstruction \cite{Agustsson:CVPR20, Habibian:ICCV19, HuZ:ECCV20, HuZ:CVPR21, Klopp:ICCV21, LinJ:CVPR20, LiuB:CVPR21, LuG:CVPR19, LuG:ECCV20, LuG:TPAMI21, Rippel:ICCV19, Rippel:ICCV21, YangR:CVPR20, YangR:JSTSP21}.
-Owing the advantage of deep learning on large-scale dataset, these methods adopt convolutional neural networks (CNNs), auto-encoders, and/or generative adversarial networks (GANs) to achieve the end-to-end video compression.
-Among them, \cite{YangR:CVPR20, YangR:JSTSP21} utilized bi-directional prediction while the other method utilize one-way prediction with 1 to 4 references.
+Owing the advantage of deep learning on large-scale datasets, these methods adopt convolutional neural networks (CNNs), auto-encoders, and/or generative adversarial networks (GANs) to achieve the end-to-end video compression.
+Among them, \cite{YangR:CVPR20, YangR:JSTSP21} utilized bi-directional prediction while the other methods used one-way prediction with 1 to 4 references.
 A separate quality enhancement network was deployed in post-processing stage of \cite{YangR:CVPR20}.
 Early works exhibited superior performances than H.264/AVC or competitive performances compared with H.265/HEVC \cite{Habibian:ICCV19, LuG:CVPR19, Rippel:ICCV19, Agustsson:CVPR20}.
-Recently, the deep video codecs have surpassed the H.265/HEVC in terms of RD performance \cite{ HuZ:ECCV20, HuZ:CVPR21, Klopp:ICCV21, LinJ:CVPR20, LiuB:CVPR21, LuG:ECCV20, LuG:TPAMI21, Rippel:ICCV21, YangR:CVPR20, YangR:JSTSP21}.
+Recently, the deep video codecs have surpassed H.265/HEVC in terms of RD performance \cite{HuZ:ECCV20, HuZ:CVPR21, Klopp:ICCV21, LinJ:CVPR20, LiuB:CVPR21, LuG:ECCV20, LuG:TPAMI21, Rippel:ICCV21, YangR:CVPR20, YangR:JSTSP21}.
+In such sense, the end-to-end learning-based video codecs have paved another way of video compression.